manzurola/errant4j/CONTRIBUTING.md

 ## Creating a pull request:

-1. The main branch is protected by a review process.
-Make your change in a seperate branch.
-Name it as GITHUB_USER_NAME/FEATURE_NAME to avoid collisions.
-E.g codemaster/performance_optimization.
-2. Make sure the changes you suggest are as surgeical and specific as possible.
-Don't include more than one idea in a PR.
+1. Create a new branch from main with the name of the feature/bug.
+2. If the PR references an existing issue, add a connection to that issue.
-3. Tag me as reviewer
+3. Tag me as reviewer.
+4. Wish us good luck.